Hispanic Entrepreneurs

 For both types of licenses, the focus is more on registration and meeting administrative requirements than on passing a specific exam.
 Contractors must provide proof of insurance and, depending on licensing, meet additional documentation and fee requirements.
 There is no mention of a specific exam to obtain these licenses in the available information, suggesting that the emphasis is on credential verification and financial security rather than technical proficiency through standardized testing.

 For more details on the application process and specific requirements, you can visit the university's website.
-New Jersey Division of Consumer Affairs and New Jersey Department of Banking and Insurance depending on the type of work and license you need.
+New Jersey Division of Consumer Affairs and the New Jersey Department of Banking and Insurance depending on the type of work and license you need.
 These pages offer detailed guides on how to proceed with applications, what documentation is needed, and who to contact for further assistance.

 7- Successfully Complete the Application